-Proceed as follows to complete electrical checks:
+Proceed as follows to complete electrical checks if unit is equipped with a transfer switch, and with off-grid mode DISABLED:

 - 1. Verify generator is in OFF mode. - 2.
 Set generator MLCB (generator disconnect) to OFF (OPEN). - 3.
 Turn off all circuit breakers/electrical loads to be supplied by generator. - 4.
-Turn on utility power supply to transfer switch using means provided (such as a utility MLCB). - 5.
+Turn on utility power supply to transfer switch using the means provided (such as a utility MLCB). - 5.
 Use a calibrated AC voltmeter to verify utility power source voltage across transfer switch terminals N1 and N2.
-Nominal lineto-line voltage should be 240 volts AC.
+Nominal line-to-line voltage should be 240 volts AC.
 If voltage is incorrect, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 6.
 Verify utility power source voltage across terminals N1 and transfer switch neutral lug; then across terminal N2 and neutral.
 Nominal line-to-neutral voltage should be 120 volts AC (if wired with a neutral).
 If voltage is incorrect, verify AC output and wiring from utility source to N1 and N2 lugs at transfer switch. - 7.
-Turn off utility power supply to transfer switch when utility supply voltage is verified to meet specification provided in Step - 8.
-Press MANUAL mode button on generator panel.
-The engine will crank and start.
+Turn off utility power supply to transfer switch when utility supply voltage is verified to meet specification provided in Step 6. - 8.
+Press MANUAL button on generator panel.
+Engine will crank and start.
 Record cranking fuel pressure: - 9.
 Allow engine to warm up for approximately five minutes for internal temperatures to stabilize.
 Then set generator MLCB (generator disconnect) to ON (CLOSED).
 Record running fuel pressure:

 - 10. Connect a calibrated accurate AC voltmeter and a frequency meter across transfer switch terminal lugs E1 and E2.
 Voltage should be 238-242V at a frequency of 59.5-60.5 Hz.
-If voltage is incorrect, verify generator MLCB (generator disconnect) is closed, and verify AC output and frequency (Hertz or Hz) at generator MLCB (generator disconnect).
+If voltage is incorrect, verify generator MLCB (generator disconnect) is closed and verify AC output and frequency (Hertz or Hz) at generator MLCB (generator disconnect).
 Verify wiring from generator to E1 and E2 lugs at transfer switch. - 11.
 Connect AC voltmeter test leads across terminal lugs E1 and neutral, then across E2 and neutral (if wired with a neutral).
 In both cases, voltage reading should be 119-121 volts AC.
-If voltage is incorrect, verify generator MLCB (generator disconnect) is closed, and verify AC output between E1 and E2 of generator MLCB (generator disconnect) and neutral at generator. - 12.
+If voltage is incorrect, verify generator MLCB (generator disconnect) is closed and verify AC output between E1 and E2 of the generator MLCB (generator disconnect) and neutral at the generator. - 12.
 Verify wiring from generator to E1, E2, and neutral lugs at transfer switch. - 13.
 Set generator MLCB (generator disconnect) to OFF (OPEN). - 14.
-Press generator OFF mode button.
-The engine will shut down.
+Press generator OFF button.
+Engine will shut down.